kevin-he-01/mkhss/README.md

 # Concretely-Efficient Multi-Key Homomorphic Secret Sharing and Applications

-This is the code associated with the paper "Concretely-Efficient Multi-Key Homomorphic Secret Sharing and Applications", to appear at IEEE S&P 2026.
+This is the code associated with the paper "Concretely-Efficient Multi-Key Homomorphic Secret Sharing and Applications", by Kaiwen (Kevin) He, Sacha Servan-Schreiber, Geoffroy Couteau, and Srinivas Devadas, to appear at IEEE S&P 2026.

 Required: